 It is always worth checking with a proposed DPS whether they are likely to have any relevant offences which may come to light during the appointment process.

-Should you have any further queries please do not hesitate to contact Andrew Cochrane on 01332 226 142.
+Should you have any further queries please contact our Alcohol & Entertainment Licensing team on 01332 226 142.